 The Goal of School Uniforms

-AB: With the basic outfit prescribed (top and bottom uniform) students may be free to personalize with socks, shoe laces, and hair accessories, as long as they fall within guidelines (if any) for the category.
-On a broader level, children can channel creativity into writing, artwork, music, athletics, and other activities if they are not focused on apparel as a form of expression.
+However, Beattie notes that students may be "free to personalize with socks, shoelaces, and hair accessories, as long as they fall within guidelines (if any) for the category. " He also said that "on a broader level, children can channel creativity into writing, artwork, music, athletics, and other activities if they are not focused on apparel as a form of expression."

 Opinions About School Uniforms

-AB: Teachers usually like uniforms, as they eliminate disciplinary duties related to dress-code violations, remove distractions from class related to styling/logos/colors at all grade levels, remove distractions related to inappropriate or provocative apparel at the middle school and high school levels, and help focus the class on coursework.
+Teachers typically enjoy having students in uniforms.
+Beattie says that "teachers usually like uniforms, as they eliminate disciplinary duties related to dress-code violations, remove distractions from class related to styling/logos/colors at all grade levels, remove distractions related to inappropriate or provocative apparel at the middle school and high school levels, and help focus the class on coursework."

 Dress Code Options

 While it would appear that a dress code comes in a one size fits all variety.
 There are strict and lenient dress codes.
 However, Beattie stated that "uniforms work best when the policy is straightforward, easy to understand, and has options to accommodate fit and function within the program."
 This doesn't mean that there is only one option though.
 Schools can select colors for tops and bottoms along with the style.
 "A basic bottoms program accepts plain or pleated twill pants or shorts for boys and girls, with a skirt or scooter option for girls.
 Basic tops are typically short sleeve polos in one to three colors (white, navy, and hunter green are very popular at this time) and can be in either interlock or pique knits as long as the color is consistent."

 Deciding on Uniforms

 To uniform or not to uniform is a big question for schools.
 While there have been studies that show uniforms increase academic behavior, limiting style and choice can lead to some problems.
 So it is important to take the opinions of parents, students, and staff in mind when you are looking for opinions on school uniforms.